reconlap/atari-punk-console/README.md

 ## Contributors

-My thanks go to Forrest M. Mims III and for the orginal design. janw for the design with the added volume control that I basied my console on (http://www.instructables.com/id/Voltage-Controlable-Atari-Punk-Console/step2/The-circuit/).
+My thanks go to Forrest M. Mims III and for the original design. janw for the design with the added volume control that I based my console on (http://www.instructables.com/id/Voltage-Controlable-Atari-Punk-Console/step2/The-circuit/).

 ## License